audiotechx/iD14mk2VolumeControl/README.md

 # Audient iD14 MKII Volume Control

 It is well known that the Audient `iD14 MKII` and `iD4 MKII` audio interfaces do not retain the volume setting after being powered off.
-As a result, a simple utility was created with a single purpose - to remotely control the master and headphone volumes
+As a result, a simple utility was created with a single purpose - to remotely control the master and headphone volumes.

 <img width="526" height="608" alt="idvolume" src="https://github.com/user-attachments/assets/818ae45a-f83f-49e2-b151-d8eebf9b5dac" />